pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

 ## Workspace

-This is the json contents of the automate workspace as retrieved in the playbook:
+This is the json contents of the automate workspace as retrieved in the playbook is as follows:

 ``` yaml
 "json": {